ak80/links/links.md

 * [Tips for Stage 4 – Part 1](https://www.reddit.com/r/TheMindIlluminated/comments/77j5tr/tips_for_stage_4/) a post on reddit by Nick Grabovac
 * [Tips for Stage 4 – Part 2](https://www.reddit.com/r/TheMindIlluminated/comments/7dr2kj/tips_for_stage_4_part_2/) a post on reddit by Nick Grabovac
 * The Yahoo Group [Jhana and Insight](https://groups.yahoo.com/neo/groups/jhana_insight/info) which isn’t really active anymore
+* [Intend-Release-Notice](https://trello.com/c/YazxgCm3/415-https-abhayakarafuguecom-blog-2019-1-7-the-intendreleasenotice-loop) How to work with intentions, by Abhayakara

 ### Interviews, podcast and video teachings